SQream/sqream_docs/ai_ml/python_installation_and_configuration.rst

    ``formatter_standardFormatter``: Used for declaring formats for different uses:
    * ``format=%(asctime)s.%(msecs)03d|%(levelname)s|%(message)s`` - The log file that will be shown / exported.
    * ``datefmt=%Y-%m-%d %H:%M:%S`` - Used for internal usage.
+   'message' part contains statement details, including connection & statement ids, in order to have correlation also with Sqream logs.

 Log format: ``<datetime>|<log_type>|<connection_id>|<statement_id>|<log_message>``